-Laura’s writing has appeared in a wide range of media outlets, including Forbes, Food & Wine, Yahoo Travel, Travel + Leisure, the New York Post, Epicurious.com, Wallpaper* magazine, Elle Decor, Fortune, Glamour, Men’s Journal, InStyle, The New York Times, the London Telegraph, and more.
+Laura’s writing has appeared in a wide range of media outlets, including Forbes, Food & Wine, Travel + Leisure, Yahoo Travel, CNBC, the New York Post, Epicurious.com, Wallpaper, Elle Decor, Fortune, Glamour, Men’s Journal, InStyle, The New York Times, the London Telegraph, and more.
 Here are some examples of articles that she has written and produced:

 Laura’s Forbes column has been so successful that two weeks after its launch, she ranked fifth among all the writers at Forbes, and she continues to remain the top-ranked writer in the Women@Forbes network.

-A family travel expert, Laura writes about the topic in her new role as chief content officer of Family Traveller.
-She has also written about family travel for outlets like Fox Travel, the New York Post, Yahoo, and more.
+A family travel expert, Laura covered the topic extensively as chief content officer of Family Traveller.
+She has also written about family travel for outlets like CNBC, Fox Travel, the New York Post, Yahoo, and more.

 FOOD & WINE